daerduoCarey/structedit/README.md

     stats/                  # contains helper statistics
 ```

+The code is developed with Python 3.6, PyTorch 1.1.0, and CUDA 9.0.

 ## Questions

 Please post issues for questions and more helps on this Github repo page.
 We encourage using Github issues instead of sending us emails since your questions may benefit others.